Configuring IIS to support Estonian Digital ID-card for authentication

 Tab Private Key

-Here we select CSP (cryptographic service provider).
-In our example we want to use ECDSA_P256, so we unselect RSA and select ECDSA_P256.
+Here, select the CSP (cryptographic service provider).
+In this example, to use ECDSA_P256, unselect RSA and select ECDSA_P256.

 Selecting CSP

-We can check the contents of request file with command certutil -dump REQUEST_FILE_NAME.
+The contents of the request file can be checked with the command certutil -dump REQUEST_FILE_NAME.

 Request file contents